 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-2013.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Religion or Belief YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a religion / belief related impact when other factors are taken into account.
+The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
+These two EIAs detail how this specific group is impacted by the particular reform.
+It should be noted that larger families may be significantly affected by benefit changes in 2013.
 There is a correlation between family size and some religions.
 The capacity to deal with the large family issues may be impacted by the budget proposals.
-Sexual Orientation YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a sexual orientation related impact when other factors are taken into account.
-The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
-These two EIAs detail how this specific group is impacted by the particular reform.
 Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
 Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
 Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.
-Child Poverty YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to an overall reduction in quality of service to all customers which may have a child poverty related impact when other factors are taken into account.
+Sexual Orientation YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a sexual orientation related impact when other factors are taken into account.
 The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
-These two EIAs detail how this specific group is impacted by the particular reform.
-Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
+These two EIAs detail how this specific group is impacted by the particular Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
 Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
-Intelligent use of technology in terms of